-When used in the Public-Key-Pins header, the presence of a report-uri directive indicates to the UA that the UA MUST enforce Pin Validation, and the UA SHOULD also, in the event of Pin Validation failure, POST a report to the report-uri.
+When used in the Public-Key-Pins or Public-Key-Pins-Report-Only header, the presence of a report-uri directive indicates to the UA that in the event of Pin Validation failure it SHOULD POST a report to the report-uri.
+If the header is Public-Key-Pins, the UA should do this in addition to terminating the connection (as described in Section 2.6).